Kookgek/Website-Tuinonderhoud-2008/README.md

 # Website-Tuinonderhoud-2008

-Website for small gardener company, location Leeuwarden, The Netherlands, 2008 I made this website for my dad back in 2008 when he just started a second career as gardener after his retirement from the airforce.
+Website for small gardener company in The Netherlands, 2008 I made this website for my dad back in 2008 when he just started a second career as gardener after his retirement from the airforce.
 I have had it hosted and maintained it between 2008-2016